 Positioning Sue and Johnny Storm as antagonists immediately provided the major villains that superheroes need to overcome.
 McGuire did a great job building both characters up so that when their turn happened it was as effective as possible.
 Putting over Earth-65 Sue and Johnny Storm as major villains was the fact that Ghost-Spider ended with them not only defeating Ghost-Spider but forcing Gwen to leave Earth-65.
 Leaving on this note set-up a major storyline for whenever Marvel decides to publish a new Ghost-Spider series.

 Even though this volume of Ghost-Spider is over it does not mean Gwen Stacy will be disappearing.
-With how Ghost-Spider #10 ended Gwen is now positioned to be major part of the main Marvel Universe in the immediate future.
-Given Gwen’s position as a next generation hero she will likely join the Champions in fighting against Kamala’s Law that will be driving the Outlawed storyline.
-In addition to that, with Nick Spencer getting Amazing Spider-Man ready for the next big Spider-Man event Gwen will also take part in that story alongside Peter, Miles, Jessica and other Spider-Family members.
+With how Ghost-Spider #10 ended Gwen is now positioned to be a major part of the main Marvel Universe in the immediate future.
+Given Gwen’s position as a next-generation hero she will likely join the Champions in fighting against Kamala’s Law that will be driving the Outlawed storyline.
+In addition to that, with Nick Spencer getting Amazing Spider-Man ready for the next big Spider-Man event Gwen will also take part in that story alongside Peter, Miles, Jessica, and other Spider-Family members.

 To comment on this article and other Comic Book Revolution content visit our Facebook page, Twitter feed and Instagram.
 You can catch up with all of Kevin’s thoughts about comics, anime, TV shows, movies and more over on Twitter.
 You can also watch the fun and silly videos Kevin is making over on his TikTok.